Fort Caroline: Fort Caroline (1564–1565)

 In late August, Ribault, who had been released from English custody in June 1565 and sent by Coligny back to Florida, arrived at Fort Caroline with a large fleet and hundreds of soldiers and settlers, taking command of the colony.
 However, the recently appointed Spanish Governor of Florida, Don Pedro Menéndez de Avilés, had simultaneously been dispatched from Spain with orders to remove the French outpost, and arrived within days of Ribault's landing.
 After a brief skirmish between Ribault's ships and Menéndez's ships, the latter retreated 35 mi southward, where they established the settlement of St. Augustine.
 Ribault pursued the Spanish with several of his ships and most of his troops, but he was surprised at sea by a violent storm lasting several days.
 Meanwhile, Menéndez launched an assault on Fort Caroline by marching his forces overland during the storm, leading a surprise dawn attack on Fort Caroline on 20 September.
 At this time, the garrison contained 200 to 250 people.
 The only survivors were about 50 women and children who were taken prisoner and a few defenders, including Laudonnière, who managed to escape; the rest were massacred.

 As for Ribault's fleet, all of the ships either sank or ran aground south of St. Augustine during the storm, and many of the Frenchmen on board were lost at sea.
 Ribault and his marooned sailors marched northwards and were eventually located by Menéndez with his troops and summoned to surrender.
 Apparently believing that his men would be well treated, Ribault capitulated.
-Menéndez then executed Ribault and several hundred Huguenots (Francisco López de Mendoza Grajales, chaplain to the Spanish forces, identifies them as "all Lutherans," and dates their execution 29 September 1565, St. Michael's Day.) as heretics at what is now known as the Matanzas Inlet.
-(Matanzas is Spanish for slaughters.)
+Menéndez then executed Ribault and several hundred Huguenots (Francisco López de Mendoza Grajales, chaplain to the Spanish forces, identifies them as "all Lutherans" and dates their execution 29 September 1565, St. Michael's Day) as heretics at what is now known as the Matanzas Inlet.
+(Matanzas is Spanish for "slaughters".)
 The atrocity shocked Europeans even in that bloody era of religious strife.
 A fort built much later, Fort Matanzas, is in the vicinity of the site.
-This massacre ended France's attempts at colonization of the southeastern Atlantic coast of North America until 1577–1578 when Charlesfort was briefly reestablished by Nicholas Strozzi.
+This massacre ended France's attempts at colonization of the southeastern Atlantic coast of North America until 1577–1578 when Nicholas Strozzi and his crew built a fort after their ship, Le Prince, was wrecked at Port Royal Sound.